AdobeDocs/certification.en/help/certifications/aem/aem-renew.md

 >
 >IMPORTANT NOTE: The customer reference form will **only** function after a **successful login** to the [Adobe Credential Management System](http://www.certmetrics.com/adobe){target="_blank"}.

-**Now that you have successfully logged in, the following links will be directly accessible.**
+**Now that you have successfully logged in, the following link will be directly accessible.**

 [!BADGE Customer reference form]{type=Informative url="https://www.certmetrics.com/adobe/candidate/caveon_sso_adobe.aspx?ssoLogin=true&eid=ADR-EA100 newtab=true"}